skellis46/slipbox/improvisation and the threshold of the self.md

 This kind of experience of dancing feels full, effortless and hard to disturb, but there is also clearly a self present as the organiser: 'The feeling is of a really incredibly complex orchestra and I'm the conductor' (Ellis, 4 May 2026).
 That self is not necessarily grasping or forcing the dance, but it is still the one sensing, selecting and conducting.
 In other words, deep sensory improvising still includes 'some self at the centre of this, noticing those things' (Ellis, 4 May 2026).

 The improvisation continues to deepen but changes to being an experience without a conductor or organiser.
 There is no labelling and although awareness remains it is not _mine_ in the usual way.
 My sensitivity to time and space disappears as if those dimensions cease.
 The body does not vanish; the bounded, skin-contained, self-owned body vanishes.
 What appears instead is less like being _out of body_ or disembodied, and more like what I describe as 'all body'.
 'It doesn't sound right to me [...] if I were to say out of body.
 But actually, what it feels like, it's much more like [...] all body.
 It's like all there is' (Ellis, 19 May 2026).
 In this kind of dancing without an organiser, 'I don't think I'm aware of a body encased by skin.
 So, _all body_ means that the skin dissolves' (Ellis, 19 May 2026).

+Ordinary state of apathetic indifference

+In the [Dzogchen](https://en.wikipedia.org/wiki/Dzogchen) Tibetan Buddhist tradition it is _rigpa_ or pristine awareness – where there is no inside or outside and awareness recognises itself without interference [@wangyalrinpoche-1998-tibetan].

+Mipham distinguishes rigpa from _tha mal tang nyom_, 'an ordinary state of apathetic indifference', in which consciousness remains dull, blank and absorbed in the neutral ground of ordinary mind [@mipham-2018-lamp p.44]

 > Starting with relaxation and silencing of the layers of inner narrative related to autobiographical-relational-social self, it progresses to the cessation of processes specifying phenomenal core self, such as agency, body-ownership, and spatio-temporal located-ness, then to the basic interoceptive sense of body presence (Farb et al., 2007; Siderits et al., 2013; Dahl et al., 2015; Dor-Ziderman et al., 2016; Metzinger, 2020).
 However, such temporary quieting down in and of itself may not yet be cessation of the constructed self as the implicit categorizations that reify the self and objects may be still operating in the unconscious substrate (Germano and Waldron, 2006).
 Thus, selflessness can be understood in a more refined way as not merely inner silence but as a more fundamental transformation of the nature of cognition in which cognitive processes switch from the exclusive reliance on conceptually constructed dualistic subject-object structures to a more direct unconstructed way of cognizing via NDA itself.
 (Zoran Josipovic, Nondual Awareness and Minimal Phenomenal Experience)